Vehicle: Converting energy to work

 Screw-propelled vehicles are propelled by auger-like cylinders fitted with helical flanges.
 Because they can produce thrust on both land and water, they are commonly used on all-terrain vehicles.
 The ZiL-2906 was a Soviet-designed screw-propelled vehicle designed to retrieve cosmonauts from the Siberian wilderness.

 Friction

-All or almost all of the useful energy produced by the engine is usually dissipated as friction; so minimising frictional losses is very important in many vehicles.
+All or almost all of the useful energy produced by the engine is usually dissipated as friction; so minimizing frictional losses is very important in many vehicles.
 The main sources of friction are rolling friction and fluid drag (air drag or water drag).

-Wheels have low bearing friction and pneumatic tyres give low rolling friction.
+Wheels have low bearing friction, and pneumatic tires give low rolling friction.
 Steel wheels on steel tracks are lower still.

 Aerodynamic drag can be reduced by streamlined design features.

 Friction is desirable and important in supplying traction to facilitate motion on land.
 Most land vehicles rely on friction for accelerating, decelerating and changing direction.
 Sudden reductions in traction can cause loss of control and accidents.